 When Will The Monarch Migration Be In Your Region?

 Check out this monarch migration chart from Monarch Watch.
 I would recommend releasing your butterflies no more than 2 weeks after the last date of your peak migration.
-My latitude in Minneapolis is 45ยฐ N so my last peak date is September 10.
+My latitude in Minneapolis is 45° N so my last peak date is September 10.
 This means I will try to release my last butterflies by September 24th.
+However, weather willing, you can successfully release butterflies past your peak cutoff date.

 You do not need to follow along in real-time to participate!
 Refer to the raise emails you will be receiving and start at a time that makes sense for your your region.